Shaving VS Laser Hair Removal? Which is Better?

 So how can you decide which one of these hair removal options suits your needs and your lifestyle best?
 How does laser hair removal work?
 Is laser hair removal as safe as shaving?
 What are the side effects of laser hair removal?
-Let’s compare both shaving and laser hair removal in greater depth in order to find out which is the best.
+Let’s compare both shaving and laser hair removal in greater depth in order to answer all these questions and finally determine which is the best.

 Shaving is one of the oldest forms of removing hair from the body still used today.
 Shaving razors come in all sorts of different brands and styles, but all of them use a razor to remove unwanted hair from the surface of the skin.
 Some razors come with 1 razor blade in them and some use 3 or more.
 Some razors are electric and some are standard manual razors.

 - Results are immediate